DotNetRussell/ScreenSniper/README.md

 - **AI-based classification** using a trained neural network to identify interesting pages (e.g., error pages, login pages).
 - Multiple output formats: normal (plain text), JSON, and XML.

-Recent updates include integration with an AI classifier (`text_classifier.py`) for enhanced page analysis and new flags for flexible output control.
+Recent updates include integration with an AI classifier (`text_classifier.py`) for enhanced page analysis, new flags for flexible output control, and Docker support for easy deployment.

 ## Features
 - Extracts text from screenshots using Tesseract OCR.